Reach out! We’re available by email or phone and can answer all of your questions.

 After the 2-hour incubation, wash away the excess 20-Hydroxyecdysone-peroxidase conjugate and add the TMB substrate.
 The TMB substrate reacts with the bound 20-Hydroxyecdysone-peroxidase conjugate generating a signal detected by a plate reader at 450nm.
 Use the intensity and the standard curve to calculate the 20-Hydroxyecdysone concentration in the samples.

-The first insect molting hormone, which is also known as Ecdysone was isolated from a silkworm pupae in 1954.
-Later in 1996, 20-Hydroxyecdysone was identified and recognized as a derivative of ecdysone.
-Initially, the name ecdysone was given to these compounds since it was known to regulate the decay of old skin/shell in arthropods.
-Later they were identified as a group of steroid hormones that regulate metamorphosis, cell death, reproduction in arthropods, and also as a widely distributed steroid in plant species, spanning around one million species all together.
-Of the many steroids in the ecdysteroid group, 20-hydroxyecdysone appears to be the most functionally active and widely distributed ecdysone in arthropods and plants.
+The first insect molting hormone, Ecdysone, was isolated from silkworm pupae in 1954.
+Later in 1996, 20-hydroxyecdysone was identified and recognized as a derivative of Ecdysone.
+Ecdysone and its derivatives were identified as a group of steroid hormones that regulate metamorphosis, cell death, and reproduction in arthropods and as a widely distributed steroid in plant species, spanning around one million species.
 During metamorphosis, the level of 20-hydroxyecdysone in the insect body changes and activates signaling through an ecdysone receptor to mature the larval and/or chrysalis into an adult insect.
-20-Hydroxyecdyone hormone in plants have also gained an interest because of potential role of the hormone to facilitate the defense mechanisms of plants against insects.
+20-hydroxyecdyone hormone in plants has also gained interest because of the potential role of the hormone in facilitating the defense mechanisms of plants against insects.